sbaack/pymac/README.md

 When you install a Python version with `pymac` the following happens in the background:

 1. Download the correct PKG installer from Python.org.
 2. Install Python using the PKG file from the command line (no GUI).
-Your root password will be required to install Python in `/Library/Frameworks/Python.framework/Versions/<Major.Minor>` (unfortunately you can't customize the location). `pymac` customizes the installation so that only Python itself and Pip are installed.
-The following additional features of the Python.org installer are excluded: GUI Applications, UNIX command line toos, Python Documentation, Shell profile updater.
+Your root password will be required to install Python in `/Library/Frameworks/Python.framework/Versions/<Major.Minor>` (unfortunately you can't customize the location). `pymac` customizes the installation so that only Python itself and Pip are installed (see [What is excluded](#what-is-excluded)).
 3. Additional symlinks are created.
 Python.org installers only include executables named `python3` or `pip3` by default. `pymac` creates additional symlinks in Python's 'bin' directory so that the default names are used as well (`python`, `pip` etc.).
 4. Finally, `pymac` will automatically install and symlink SSL root certificates from the [`certifi` package](https://pypi.org/project/certifi/).
 This replicates the `Install Certificates.command` that comes with the GUI applications from the Python.org installer (which `pymac` doesn't install) and that you typically have to execute manually after the installation is completed.

+## What is excluded

+The following features of the Python.org installer are excluded:

+- GUI Applications: Adds a directory in `/Applications` with the Python Launcher (enables double-clicking Python scripts in Finder), some scripts (for setting up SSL certificates and the shell profile updater) and a shortcut to IDLE.
+Note that you can still run IDLE from the command line when GUI applications are not installed.
+- UNIX command line tools: Adds symlinks to Python executables to `/usr/local/bin`.
+- Python Documentation: Offline documentation.
+- Shell profile updater: Adds a line to your shell config (`.bash_profile`, `.zprofile`, or `config.fish`) that prepends the installed Python version to your PATH.

 ## List of commands